 Gain Bandwidth Product or GBWP is the frequency at which the open loop gain falls off to 0 dB.
-The lower GBWP is optimized for systems requiring low frequency response and low-power consumption.

 22.1.1 OPA Module Control

 The OPA module is enabled by setting the OPAxEN bit of the OPAxCON register.
 When enabled, the OPA forces the output driver of OPAxOUT pin into tri-state to prevent contention between the driver and the OPA output.